dineshpithiya/asynchronous-process-php/readme.md

-## This tutorial explains how to implement Asynchronous Process, Multi threading or Multitasking in Codeigniter PHP.
+## This tutorial explains how to implement Asynchronous Process, Multi threading or Multitasking in PHP.
 It allows applications to complete multiple tasks in parallel.

 ## Asynchronous Process means that a process operates independently of other process.
 It executes process in background.